yaozhong/deepIntraSV/README.md

 * a python script is provided to parse VCF for SV regions

 ## Data pre-processing and caching
-A multi-core version of pysam is implemented.
+A multi-core version of pysam is applied.
 In default, all cores will be used to generate RD bin files from bam file.

 ## Training